ChrisGilliam/ChrisGilliam.github.io/_projects/LAP_ImageRegistration.md

     </div>
     <div id="collapseTwo" class="collapse" aria-labelledby="headingTwo" data-parent="#accordionExample">
       <div class="card-body">
-        The central concept in our framework that a rigid deformation is equivalent to filtering with an all-pass filter.
+        The central concept in our framework is that a rigid deformation is equivalent to filtering with an all-pass filter.
 This filter can be estimated efficiently by leveraging the unique frequency structure of an all-pass filter to obtain a linear forward-backward filtering relation as shown in the figure below.
 Importantly, as the forward-backward filtering is linear in \(p\), it is straightforward and efficient to solve, see {% cite Gilliam2018 Blu2015 %} for more details.<br>
         <br>
         <div class="row">
           <div class="col-sm-7 mx-auto">